 President Nixon signed The Controlled Substance Act of 1970 and created the Drug Enforcement Administration (DEA).
 The new legislation established a list of banned drugs.
 The prohibited substances were referred to as schedule 1 drugs, substances with no accepted medical use and a high potential for abuse.
 Although hemp does not have psychoactive capabilities, the law specified cannabis.
 Under the Controlled Substance Act, it was no longer legal to grow hemp in the US, although hemp could be imported for industrial use.

 In 2013 the farming and cultivation of industrial hemp was legalized in Colorado.
 Thanks to the Agricultural Act of 2014 (the US Farm Bill), it is again legal to grow industrial hemp in 33 states.
-Today the differentiation between hemp and marijuana is clearly defined, and hemp is no longer grouped with marijuana as a schedule 1 substance.
-As a result, hemp products can be sold in all 50 states.
+Today the differentiation between hemp and marijuana is clearly defined.
+As a result, hemp products can be shipped to all 50 states.

 Non-Psychoactive Hemp Oil Supports the Endocannabinoid System

 Although cannabis may have fallen out of favor, researchers were still interested in the effects of cannabis on the brain.
 CBD was isolated from cannabis in the 1940s, and THC from CBD decades later.
 It was the investigation into the effects of CBD and THC that eventually led researchers to discover the endocannabinoid system.